kasperkristensen/admin-plugin/README.md

 2. Run `yarn build:admin` to build the React application

 If you want to host the React application separately from the backend, you can run `medusa-admin-cli build -o <path>` to build the application to your desired path.
 This requires that you have provided a `backend_url` in the plugin options, as this will be injected into the build and used as a source of truth for setting up `medusa-react` in the application.
 If you do not provide a backend url, the build will fail gracefully and inform the user what is required.
-If -o is used all plugin options except for `backend_url` will be ignored.
+If -o is used all plugin options except for `backend_url` will be ignored, though you should still set `serve: false` in the options to prevent the server from serving the application.